fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 Next we build a query which will select all the records in the `counter_table` .
 In this application it will always be just one record as you’ll see below.
 We’ll get more familiar with the `select` function from `sqlalchemy`, but for now just think of this as doing a `SELECT * FROM counter_table`.

 We then feed the result of the query to the `result` variable, but notice the use of the `await` keyword there.
-Indeed the connection execution is an asynchronous operation that will resolve into a coroutine which will eventually resolve with the data we need.
+Indeed the connection execution is an asynchronous operation that will resolve into a coroutine which will eventually return the data we need.

 We’ll also set an internal variable of `count` to `None`.